pagalvin/tsbook/chapter04_IntroducingTypes.md

 As you can see, instead of using `var` to define the result variable, the code uses TypeScript's `let`.
 Let defines variable characteristics the same way as var - you specify a name and optionally a data type.
 The difference is about variable scope.
 A variable defined with let is scoped to the block where it's defined and is available to sub-blocks.
 It is never hoisted, as happens in pure JavaScript.
 Watch this short to see the effect of let and variable scope in a few different scenarios:

-[[
-    insert video here
-    show a few different if/then blocks with let and scope of vars around there.
-]]

 ## TypeScript Best Practice - *Let*
 As a rule, prefer "let" over var.
 This will tend to reduce the risk of unanticipated side effects in your code through JavaScript's hoisting mechanism.

 ## `Const` Definitions

 TypeScript provides another method for defining variables - `const`.
 A const variable:
-1. Must be initialized when declaried.
+1. Must be initialized when declared.
 2. May never be changed.

 Here's an example: